bjin/mpv-prescalers/README.md

 any further refinement RAISR used for post-processing, including blending and sharpening.

 RAVU is a convolution kernel based upscaling algorithm.
-The kernel is trained from large amount of pictures with a straightforward linear regression model.
+The kernels are trained from large amount of pictures with a straightforward linear regression model.
-From a high level view, it's kind of similar to EWA scalers, but more adaptive to local gradient features, and probably would result in less aliasing.
-RAVU is **NOT** neural network based, it won't create details from thin air, and the upscaled image tends to be less sharp compared to ground truth.
+From a high level view, it's kind of similar to EWA scalers, but more adaptive to local gradient features, and probably would produce lesser aliasing.
+RAVU is **NOT** neural network based, it won't create details from thin air, and the upscaled image tends to be have less sharpness compare to ground truth.

 Currently RAVU is still experimental.
 There are issues with `radius=4` kernel due to its large size.
-The model is also not well tuned, most parameters are taken from RAISR paper directly without actual evaluation.
-Initial results shows that mixing different kind of sources in training set would hurt final results considerably, so the current model is only tuned for video that I actually care about.
-It's not properly trained against all kind of video.
+The model is also not well tuned, most parameters are taken from the RAISR paper directly without actual evaluation.
+Initial results shows that mixing different kind of sources in training set would hurt final results considerably, so the current model is only tuned for videos that I actually care about.
+It's not properly trained against all kinds of video.

 # License